msabramo/colorama/README.txt

     continue to work as normal.
 To do cross-platform colored output, you can use Colorama's ``AnsiToWin32`` proxy directly::

+        import sys
         from colorama import init, AnsiToWin32
         init(wrap=False)
         stream = AnsiToWin32(sys.stderr).stream

+        # Python 2
         print >>stream, Fore.BLUE + 'blue text on stderr'

+        # Python 3
+        print(Fore.BLUE + 'blue text on stderr', file=stream)

 Status & Known Problems
 =======================

-I've personally only tested it on WinXP (CMD, Console2) and Ubuntu (gnome-terminal, xterm), although it sounds like others are using it on other platforms too.
+I've personally only tested it on WinXP (CMD, Console2), Ubuntu (gnome-terminal, xterm), and OSX.

+Some presumably valid ANSI sequences aren't recognised (see details below) but to my knowledge nobody has yet complained about this.
+Puzzling.

 See outstanding issues and wishlist at: http://code.google.com/p/colorama/issues/list

-If anything doesn't work for you, or doesn't do what you expected or hoped for, I'd *love* to hear about it on that issues list.
+If anything doesn't work for you, or doesn't do what you expected or hoped for, I'd love to hear about it on that issues list, would be delighted by patches, and would be happy to grant commit access to anyone who submits a working patch or two.

 Recognised ANSI Sequences